tjhrulz/Monstercat-Suite/README.md

 * v0.7.1 Logos that support system info
 * v0.7.2 Auto seasonal and holiday fallback images (Having issues finding images)
 * v0.7.5r GPMDP Support (Likely will a very be limited version similar to how spotify was at first, I will look into a websocket plugin later if I don't go my own route)
-* v0.7.6  Toggle visibility buttons, Label verbosity configuration
+* v0.7.6c  Toggle visibility buttons, Label verbosity configuration
-* v0.7.10 GPMDP Plugin, also looking into exposing info from chrome into rainmeter plugin to make web based music info for youtube, GPM, Spotify, etc.
-* v0.7.11 Small versions of music player and clock?, volume changer
+* v0.7.7 Small versions of music player and clock?, volume changer
-* v0.7.12 Reworked ReadColor to update itself on finish of GetColor (I think I have figured out a way to do this)
+* v0.7.10 Reworked ReadColor to update itself on finish of GetColor (I think I have figured out a way to do this)

 ##Future Major Versions
 * v0.8.0r - Weather & News support